lucienjll/data-science-2025/challenges/c08-islands-pt1-assignment.md

   anywhere.
 You will have to count them!)
   - 4
 - What percent of homes are *occupied*?
-  - 96.93%
+  - 546/550 = 99%
 - Are there any sources of *real* uncertainty in the percent occupied you calculated?
   - Yes, because there are unpredictable variables that may force homes to be occupied/unoccupied.
 - Are there any sources of *erroneous* uncertainty in the percent occupied you calculated?
-  - No because I don’t think there are actions that we researchers can do to force homes to be occupied/unoccupied.
+  - Yes, because there is the possibility that we as the researchers accidentally miscounted homes.

 Zach looked at the first 25 homes in Helvig and recorded the `age` and `name` of every person in those homes.
 These people are provided in